Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Once hogtied, players should not break out of the ropes.
 Players should never break out of hogties while in an active scene with their captor(s), while being carried, or when on the back of a horse

 - You can't break free from a hogtie unless loosened or left for 5 minutes alone and unattended.

-- Criminals must not wear completely black clothing with no identifiable features while committing crimes.
-They must have at least two clearly distinguishable features, such as a buckle, bandana, distinct clothing item, firearm, horse, or saddle.
-Failure to comply is a direct violation of the Voice ID rule and constitutes power-gaming, as it deliberately prevents identification, pursuit, or retaliation.
-This rule is strictly enforced, and violations will result in immediate consequences.

-- You cannot commit any crime 30 minutes before or 15 minutes after the restart.

-- For any criminal activity, only 1 Lawman may be subjected to becoming a hostage.

-- After a crime has been committed, you can change your clothes once within 1 hour of said crime.

 # Player Robberies